Nerses I: Early life

-Nerses spent his youth in Caesarea, where he received a Hellenistic education and married a Mamikonian princess called Sandukht.
-Sandukht bore Nerses a son called Sahak (Isaac), who would later become Catholicos.
-After the death of his wife, he was appointed sword-bearer to Arsacid king Arshak II (Arsaces II).
-A few years later, having entered the ecclesiastical state, he was elected Catholicos in 353 and confirmed in the office in Caesarea in accordance with tradition.
+Nerses received a Hellenistic education in Caesarea in Cappadocia and presumably married there.
+His wife's name is not mentioned in the Buzandaran Patmutʻiwnkʻ, but a later Vita of Nerses, derivative of the Buzandaran Patmutʻiwnkʻ, reports that he married a Mamikonian princess called Sandukht, who died after bearing Nerses a son called Sahak (Isaac), who would later become catholicos.
+After the death of his wife, he pursued a military career and was appointed senekapet (literally 'chamberlain', but here perhaps signifying 'sword-bearer') to Arsacid king Arshak II.
+A few years later, having entered the ecclesiastical state, he was elected catholicos probably in 353 and confirmed in the office in Caesarea in accordance with tradition.
+He was the last Armenian patriarch to be consecrated at Caesarea.